sdake/oifv/README.md

 # Hi there!
 This is oifv 🔧🔧🔧

-OIFV is a GPU memory and compute virtualization solution to increase GPU utilizaiton within the technology industry.
+OIFV is a GPU memory and compute virtualization solution to increase GPU utilization within the technology industry.
 OIFV is focused first on virtualizing GPU memory, as no other technology solution virtualizes GPU memory.